 - Taste – It comes with a nutty, grassy and earthy taste.

 Major Ingredients: Hemp protein concentrate, omega three fatty acids.

 How To Use Hemp Protein Powder: For best results and increased daily protein intake, it is suggested to mix hemp protein with soy or whey protein.
 You can blend a smoothie using milk, banana, hemp+whey protein powder, and ice cubes.

 8. Almond Protein Powder

-Almond protein powder is slowly becoming a very popular choice among fitness conscious people.
+Almond protein powder is slowly becoming a trendy choice among fitness-conscious people.
 It’s rich in dietary nutrients and helps in muscle growth.
 The best part is that almond protein is both gluten and cholesterol free!
-It has a rich almond flavor to it that makes it a perfect addition to smoothies and shakes.
+It has a rich almond flavour, making it a perfect addition to smoothies and shakes.

 Who Should Take Almond Protein:

 Major Ingredients: Almond protein isolate, healthy fats and fibre.

 How To Use Almond Protein: The best way to consume this protein powder is to mix two scoops in a banana smoothie and enjoy it before or after a workout!